waggle-sensor/waggle/docs/integrating-sensors.md

-# Integrating a Sensor into Waggle Platform
+# Integrating a Sensor into the Waggle Platform

 The purpose of this document is to describe the hardware and software specifications a sensor must satisfy to be integrated into the Waggle platform.